tartakynov/k8s-playground/README.md

 - expose phpMyAdmin and the webapp to host via Ingress
 - add secrets

-### Secrets
+### Run our apps on Kubernetes
-Apply Kubernetes secrets.
+After making changes to the bootstrapped configs, it's time to run the apps on the cluster.
+First, we need to apply Kubernetes secrets.
 You should never commit your secrets config into `git`, I've added it here only for illustration purposes
 ```
 kubectl apply -f k8s/secrets.yaml